 While single-page products such as posters, flyers, and business cards are great at helping increase awareness and sharing contact details, they are limited by their lack of available space.
 Brochures and other multi-page print products on the other hand, are better for educating an audience.
-Brochure marketing can be done in several ways.
+What’s more, the multipage format allows brochure marketing to be done in several ways.

 Before you can actually create an effective promotional brochure, it’s best to understand how they’re used.
 Different applications require very different approaches to promotion.